digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 **Install NGINX Package**

-Now we need to expose our SonarQube server into outside as it is listening only on localhost.
-Therefore we are creating a Nginx reverse proxy to redirect outside traffic into the SonarQube.
+Now we need to expose our SonarQube server outside as it is listening only on localhost.
+Therefore we are creating an Nginx reverse proxy to redirect outside traffic into the SonarQube.

 ```bash
 apt-get install nginx -y